-The Equity Grievance Policy and Process referenced in this report reflect the practices used in calendar year 2019, however, both the policy and process have been updated for 2020.
+The Equity Grievance Policy and Process referenced in this report reflect the practices prior to their update mid calendar year 2020.

 ACADEMIC, HOUSING, TRANSPORTATION, EMPLOYMENT, AND OTHER SUPPORTIVE MEASURES

 The University also has resources to help those who have experienced sexual assault, intimate partner violence, or stalking to obtain reasonably available protective measures.
 These measures are available regardless of whether the person who requests them files a complaint with the University or through the criminal justice system.